+In this tutorial, we will show you how to install phpMyBackupPro on CentOS 6.
 For those of you who didn’t know, phpMyBackupPro is a great and helpful web-based application for backing up MySQL databases.
-With this free and PHP based application you can create a backup of your database with just few clicks.
-You can also schedule your backups, manage, download, restore the backups and a lot of more.
-It supports three compression levels of backups (No compression, zip or gzip compression).
-It also supports two alternative security login methods, HTTP or HTML authentication.
+With this free and PHP-based application, you can create a backup of your database with just a few clicks.
+You can also schedule your backups, manage, download, restore the backups, and a lot more.
+It supports three compression levels of backups (No compression, zip, or gzip compression).
+It also supports two alternative security login methods, HTTP and HTML authentication.

 Step 2.
 Download the latest stable release of phpMyBackupPro.

-Extract the zip file using command:
+Extract the zip file using the command: